jorge-allende/DesktopCleaner/README.md

     "Documents": [".pdf", ".docx", ".xlsx", ".csv", ".txt"],
     "Videos": [".mp4", ".mkv", ".flv", ".avi"],
     "Screenshots": [],  # For screenshots specifically
-    "Others": []
+    "Others": []  # Default category for uncategorized files }
-}
 ```

 ## How It Works

 ### One-Time Cleanup:

 - The script scans your desktop for files.
 - It categorizes the files based on their extensions or filenames.
 - It creates folders if they don’t already exist.
-- It moves files into the appropriate folders and logs actions to the terminal.
+- It moves files into the appropriate folders and logs actions to the desktop_cleaner.log for review.

 ### Scheduled Automation:

 - You can automate the script using:
   - **Cron** (Linux/macOS): Schedule it to run daily at a specific time.
   - **Task Scheduler** (Windows): Set it up to run daily at a specific time.